Our mission is to support Oshtemo Township’s community parks through public programs, volunteer coordination, and fundraising.

 Where does Oshtemo Friends of the Parks Fit into the Township Structure?

-The group was created by the Township board of Trustees by resolution recognizing the need to use the volunteerism and philanthropy of residents and businesses to further the quality of life in the township via parks.
+The group was created by the Township Board of Trustees by resolution recognizing the need to use the volunteerism and philanthropy of residents and businesses to further the quality of life in the township via parks.

 Enriching the Oshtemo Community Park Experience

 Every town needs parks.
 Public green spaces are crucial to a community’s health, providing a location for recreational activities, a family get-together, or simply a peaceful walk in the woods.
-With that in mind, Oshtemo Friends of the Park (OFP) was created to maintain the high quality of the township’s parks.
-A non-profit 501C3 organization, OFP is comprised of residents who volunteer their time through service projects, special events, educational activities and community relations.
+With that in mind, Oshtemo Friends of the Parks (OFP) was created to maintain the high quality of the township’s parks.
+A non-profit 501c3 organization, OFP is comprised of residents who volunteer their time through service projects, special events, educational activities and community relations.

 Township Park – 7275 West Main Street

 Old Town Hall – 10 South 8th Street

 Please visit the Oshtemo Charter Township website for more information about our parks, pavilion rentals, programs and events.
 And follow us on Facebook!